kritinkarkare/kritinkarkare.me/content/authors/admin/_index.md

 - Visitors
 ---

-Kritin is currently a staff research associate specializing in bioinformatics at the University of California, San Diego Biology Instructional Labs, helping set up undergrad lab classes with materials/solutions and operating the Illumina MiSeq DNA Sequencing machine.
+I'm currently a staff research associate specializing in bioinformatics at the University of California, San Diego Biology Instructional Labs, helping set up undergrad lab classes with materials/solutions and operating the Illumina MiSeq DNA Sequencing machine.
 I graduated from UC San Diego in June 2019 with a Bachelors of Science in Bioengineering: Bioinformatics and two minors in Cognitive Science and Japanese Studies.

 I'm also half Thai and half Indian, so my culture is also extremely important to me.
 I care a lot about representation for Southeast Asian countries, particularly Thai culture because it gets overshadowed.